Developer Guide

 To the user, it feels like everything just worked - even though your site was smartly waiting for the right moment behind the scenes.

-6. Detect and React to Connectivity Changes with JavaScript
+Detect Connectivity Changes

 Your website can detect when a user goes offline - or comes back online - and respond accordingly.